 - A. Democracy, Conflict, and Governance Program.
-Choose any three countries in the world, from three different regions, and explain how political developments in those countries in the past five to ten years embody what you believe are some of the most important elements of the global democratic recession.
+Choose any two countries in the world, from two different regions, including at least one from the Global South.
+Explain how political developments in those countries in the past five to ten years embody what you believe are some of the most important elements of the global democratic recession.
 Be sure to give some indication why you have chosen the countries you focus on. - B. American Statecraft Program.
 America's role in the world is changing, whether it likes it or not.
 What are the 3-5 most important factors that will shape the context in which America conducts its foreign policy in the next two decades? - C. Nuclear Policy Program.
 Which state without nuclear weapons do you believe is most likely to acquire them?